BigDataDevs/kafka-batch-processor/README.md

 ** SimpleLoggerProcessor - logs info about processed batches into log files (great for debugging your pipelines)

-It is a simple Spring-based JAva library - that can be easily included as a JAR dependency to your own project - and used to process events from Kafka in batches.
+It is a simple Spring-based Java library - that can be easily included as a JAR dependency to your own project - and used to process events from Kafka in batches.

 You can easily customize how to handle: